-- 1. Attend a new student orientation program provided by Dog Days: New Student Orientation prior to their first semester of attendance; - 2.
-Review the catalog upon admission to understand the degree and general education requirements.
-Access the schedule of courses each semester to determine course availability.1 - 3.
-Meet at least once each semester with their department, college, or school advisors beginning with the first semester.
-Undeclared majors should contact the University Advising Center for academic advising assistance until they declare a major.2 - 4.
-Recognize the relevant mandatory advising requirements and schedule appointments with their advisors to clear holds in advance of registration for the upcoming semester. - 5.
-Monitor their progress toward graduation by reviewing their academic record with their advisors each semester.
-This would include a review of transcripts, degree reports, and any petitions and transfer evaluation sheets (if applicable) - 6.
-Realize that, ultimately, knowing and completing all degree requirements is their responsibility. - B. Advisor Responsibilities
+- Attend a new student orientation program or Advising Day provided by Dog Days: New Student Orientation the Office of Advising and Orientation prior to their first semester of attendance; - 2) Purchase a Review the catalog once upon entering admission to understand the University and adegree and general education requirements.
+Access the schedule of courses every each semester; to determine course availability. - 3) Meet at least once each semester with their departmental academic advisers, department, college, or school advisors beginning with the first semester.
+Undeclared majors should contact the Office of University Advising and Orientation Center for academic advising assistance until they declare a major.

+- 4) Maintain their own personal academic advising folders and take them to every advising appointment.
+Documents placed in this folder should include prior college/university transcripts, semester grade reports, add/drop form receipts, official registration confirmation cards, transfer/9O unit evaluation sheet; and Recognize the relevant mandatory advising requirements and schedule appointments with their advisors to clear holds in advance of registration for the upcoming semester. - 5) Monitor their progress toward graduation by reviewing their academic record with their advisors each semester.
+This would include a review of transcripts, degree reports, and any petitions and transfer evaluation sheets (if applicable) - 5)6) Realize that, ultimately, knowing and completing all degree requirements are is their responsibility.